mattermost/docs/source/developer/developer-setup.md

 	5. `cd platform`
 7. Run unit tests on Mattermost using `make test` to make sure the installation was successful
 8. If the tests passed, you can run `make clean-docker` to clean the database, then `make run` to start Mattermost
 9. Browse to `localhost:8065`, and you will be prompted to create an account.
-This account will have System Administrator priviledges.
+This account will have System Administrator privileges.
 10. You can stop Mattermost using `make stop`
 11. If you want to setup for cross compilation (required for the `make package` and dependant targets) run:
     - Note: You can skip the platform you are on because you have that target installed by default.